gogins/cloud-5/README.md

 open a working Web site with playable pieces!

 It may be necessary to clear the browser cache to see the pieces.

+## Deployment

+Build this project, then copy the entire contents of the `dist` directory to your own Web site's public HTML directory.

 ## Maintenance Notes!